aminrj/aminrj.github.io/_posts/2026-02-02-from-mvp-to-prod.md

 - `3 skipped` (environment-dependent PostgreSQL workflows)
 - `4 deselected` (default markers exclude e2e/wip)

-This gives a reliable quality baseline for iterative delivery.
+This gives a reliable quality baseline for iterative delivery. and in CI/staging with minimal differences.

-## 8. step seven: make it deployable by default

-A SaaS MVP should run in one command locally and in CI/staging with minimal differences.

 This project includes:

-- `docker-compose.yml` for Postgres/Redis/API.
-- `deployment/Dockerfile.api` for containerized API.
 - Operational scripts for setup and smoke testing.

 ```yaml